tongfamily/flutter_google_maps/README.md

 which is `com.example.iceCreamStoresDemo` and this gives you a different `GoogleServices-Info.plist` that you need to copy down

+The schema is not documents, but it is case sensitive and this seems to work:

+address: string
+location: geopoint
+name: string
+placeId: string

+Note that placeId is from Google Places and needs to globally unique.
+It's actually not used in the application as far as I can tell.
+So you can make up your own.

 Just in case, here's a screenshot shot of my sample Firestore database:

 ![ice-cream-stores-demo-firestore](https://user-images.githubusercontent.com/14852938/67521629-a4f14480-f681-11e9-9f78-cb916a2fa8e1.png)